jm0535/0rdin/README.md

 ## Overview

-Ördin is an **open-source, cross-platform desktop application** that brings professional community ecology analysis to everyone.
+Ördin is a **next-gen, open-source, cross-platform desktop application** that brings modern community ecology analysis to everyone.
 No R coding required—just upload your data and start analyzing.

 ### 🎯 Perfect For

 - **Researchers** - Publication-ready analyses and exports
 - **Students** - Learn ecology without programming barriers
-- **Consultants** - Professional reports with minimal setup
+- **Consultants** - Next-gen reports with minimal setup
 - **Educators** - Teaching tool with reproducible workflows

 ### ✨ What's New in v3.0